Terminal-2 icon

 • Dynamic IP: your DHCP server issues an IP address to the terminal on the fly.

 • DHCP reservation: on the DHCP server, you bind an IP address to the terminal's MAC address.
 The DHCP server then assigns the exact same IP address to the terminal each time.
-This is an alternative to using static IP addresses, especially if you're dealing with a large number of terminals.
+This is an alternative to using static IP addresses, especially if you are dealing with a large number of terminals.

 • Static IP: you enter the IP address and other network configuration details manually on the terminal.